LouisDesdoigts/dLux/docs/tutorials/introductory/overview.md

 # Note that Zodiax will return the gradients in the same structure as
 # the model, ie, an optics object!
 This means we can use all the same
 # methods to examine values as we would the normal optics object, so
-# lets have a look.
+# let's have a look.
 print(f"Loss: {loss}\n")
 print(f"Coefficient gradients: {grads.aberrations.coefficients}\n")
 print(f"Gradients object: {grads}")